Bringing Boards Downtown: Why a Skate Park Could Be In GR’s Future

 Just as Dallas has taken some physical hits, he’s also observed an overall decrease in the number of people buying boards and participating in the sport.
 Still, for him and others in the Grand Rapids boarding community, things are starting to look up.

 To begin, the City of Grand Rapids legalized skateboarding downtown earlier this year.
-That development, along with a successful second annual Urban Downhill Skateboarding event at this year’s Summer State Games of Michigan, makes Dallas optimistic that longboarding is about to take off in a big way in Grand Rapids.
+That development, along with a successful Urban Downhill Skateboarding event at this year’s Summer State Games of Michigan, makes Dallas optimistic that longboarding is about to take off in a big way in Grand Rapids.
 Plans for a skate park are even included in a GR Forward plan for downtown, which sought public input and will next move to the planning commission before a vote by the city commission.

 Downtown Grand Rapids Inc. (DGRI) facilitated the GR Forward planning process.
 President and CEO Kris Larson said the plan is “trending toward a fall 2015 approval.”
 He said providing residents and visitors with vibrant recreation options is important in building on downtown’s reputation as inclusive and open to everyone.